 Is there anything else you’d like us to know?

 I will be spending the next few months working on a very exciting project.
-I am not ready to share the details yet but this project is why you won’t be seeing any new patterns for me for a while.
+I am not ready to share the details yet but this project is why you won’t be seeing any new patterns from me for a while.
 I hope that you will continue to follow me as I introduce you to other crocheters and hopefully offer some round ups to fill in the gaps until I am ready to share the details of my project.

 You can find Bela Crochets by clicking the following hyperlinks: